-This year out of the blue, my Brother found close-out Passover Matzo.
+This year out of the blue, my Brother found close-out Passover Matzo and purchased a few boxes.
 My Dad passed away a few years ago, but I guess we just genetically feel a need to buy this product.
 My Brother gave me a box and I went to town.

-I take a sheet of matzo, crumble it up and cover it with water for a soak.
+Crumble a sheet of matzo into a bowl and cover it with water for a soak.

-[Sometimes I do get a wild hair and put some dehydrated onion pieces in with the soaking matzo, or start the cooking by tossing in some finely diced onions, but mostly what’s above is what I do followed by…]
+Sometimes I get a wild hair and put some dehydrated onion pieces in with the soaking matzo, or start the cooking by tossing in some finely diced onions, but I’m not running a restaurant here, so I usually keep it simple.

-Obviously this is a recipe not a “how to clean weird stuff” post, so hold judgement and toss that moist handful of ex-matzo into the frying pan.
-Season it with salt and pepper and stir it around to brown it up a bit.
+Obviously this is a recipe not a “how to make weird looking stuff” post, so hold judgement and toss that moist handful of ex-matzo into the frying pan.
+Season it with salt and pepper and stir it around to brown it up and crisp it up a bit.
 If the pan looks dry add more butter.
 In fact, just add a little more butter for kicks because you cannot really add too much butter and it will taste super good.

-Once the matzo is browned up a little, pour in the egg/cream mixture.
+Once the matzo is browned up a little, pour in the beaten eggs.
 I like to turn off the burner and finish the dish with residual heat so as not to over cook the egg.
 Traditionally, according to my new research, the dish should be a bit wet.